SegenTra/Sonique-Skin-Makers/README.md

-If the ssx051.exe file does not work, please use the Skinmaker X v.51 to find the unpacked files and move theme to directory where you have installed Sonique media player.
+If the ssx051.exe file does not work, please use the Skinmaker X v.51 to find the unpacked files and move theme to the directory where you have installed Sonique media player.